 1-2 limes, juiced

 3 Tbsp. chopped cilantro

 Cook your rice like you would pasta, using this method here.
 I promise for things like this (as opposed to pilafs, etc.) you will never go back to your normal method. :)

-Stir in the lime juice (add the zest if you want it more lime-y), cilantro, and a pinch of salt.
+Stir in the lime juice to taste (add the zest if you want it more lime-y), cilantro, and a good pinch of salt.
 Fluff with a fork.